cansucananceyhan/Oldies-But-Goldies/README.md

 **Modes**

  * First of all game divided into three parts as easy, medium and hard.
-In easy mode there is 16 cubes, in medium there is 25 and 36 cubes.
+In easy mode there is 16 cubes, in medium there is 25 and the hard mode has 36 cubes.

   After selecting the mode, and as game proceeds difficulty will increase.
 To increase difficulty modes are used.
 There are three different modes at the game: